Wilson Redirect

 more like strangers to ourselves

-A social psychologist Timothy Wilson made a long career studying the perils of introspection.
-In his “Strangers to Ourselves” (2002), he writes
+A social psychologist Timothy Wilson made a long career studying the perils of what is introspection.
+In his “Strangers to Ourselves” (2002), he

-A social psychologist Timothy Wilson made a long career studying the perils of introspection.
-In his “Strangers to Ourselves” (2002), he writes
+A social psychologist Timothy Wilson made a long career studying the perils of what is introspection.
+In his “Strangers to Ourselves” (2002), he